28 Ways to Combat Phlegm Build-up During Cold Season

 7. Balanced, Nutrient-Rich Meals

 Focus on balanced meals with plenty of vegetables, lean proteins, and healthy fats.
 A well-nourished body is better equipped to handle seasonal challenges, including excess mucus production.
+For certain individuals taking weight loss drugs, maintaining a nutrient-rich diet is critical to support overall health and address potential side effects, including those that may affect mucus production or respiratory health

 These dietary adjustments, tailored for the cold season, can effectively help manage phlegm, bringing comfort and clarity to your winter days.